What is the Software Development Lifecycle?

 The team sets the entire product-development plan according to the initial requirements-gathering and analysis.
 However, this first phase can lead to a failed product if the team doesn’t properly assess the market’s needs.

 With an agile approach, by contrast, the organization continuously reviews its product’s progress and seeks regular feedback from users.
 As a result, the team is less likely to build an entire product or significant new functionality without knowing there is a market for it.
 The drawbacks listed might seem that agile development teams would find the SDLC framework ineffective.

 But the SDLC framework can and often is incorporated into the agile development methodology.
 Agile organizations break the proposed product into small development cycles called sprints.
 In each sprint, they will work through all of these phases quickly.

 How Does the Software Development Lifecycle Work with Agile Sprints?

 The typical agile sprint is only two weeks or a month.
 The team will start each sprint with a sprint planning session.
 At this time, the cross-functional team reviews the backlog.
-Then, they determine a few strategically advantageous projects to work on and assign tasks.
+Then, they determine a few strategically promising projects to work on and assign tasks.
 They will then focus only on those projects and test their work at the end of the sprint.
 Finally, they will move on to the next sprint.
-Breaking up the process this way allows agile organizations to quickly and frequently release new functionality to the market.
+Breaking up the process allows agile organizations to quickly and frequently release new functionality to the market.
 This frees them from having to wait to build an entire product before releasing anything.

 In other words, an agile organization can successfully adapt the SDLC framework to its development model.